moerv9/sentiment/docs/6_Trading.md

 The only thing to keep in mind is the potential ban of my IP when the request limit is reached.

 ### The Problem with Binance
 The verification process was long and even required to send some Bitcoin to the Binance Wallet.
 Afterwards, it was possible to create the API-Keys, which are needed to connect the Client with Binance.
 Getting live price data from the Binance API was working perfectly, so everything seemed fine.
-Visualisations of Charts were made to have a better overview and make a small simulation to test the strategy (see [below](#papertrading)).
+Visualisations of Charts were made to have a better overview and make a small simulation to test the strategy (see [Papertrading](#papertrading)).

 Then it was time to implement the trading strategy into the Binance sandbox and the problem appeared.
 The Sandbox Testnet didn't accept the API-Keys and even after a while of debugging the error, it wouldn't work, leaving us with no choice but to drop Binance for Kucoin.
 Setting up Kucoin was faster and their sandbox worked perfectly.